 Anyone who has driven an electric car once and judged it really impartially will not want to drive anything else after that.
 Electric driving is a smooth and quiet gliding without jerking and rattling vibrations (which you will only notice when you know the difference).
 There are no howling or humming engines and still incredible and instantly available power that makes every combustion engine look old.
 An electric car simply looks and feels like the future through and through.
 In comparison, a car with a combustion engine only looks like a dinosaur.

 The technological lead

 Some people claim Tesla is 7 years ahead of the rest of the car industry.
-In the meantime, all manufacturers are focusing on electric mobility.
+Meanwhile, all manufacturers are focusing on electric mobility.
 But none of them offers a complete package that is so suitable for everyday use and is constantly improving.